nuxeo-archives/org.eclipse.ecr/README.md

 ## Configuring Eclipse IDE

+To be able to use Eclipse IDE when working with ECR you must have the PDE feature installed in your Eclipse.

 To configure your Eclipse you need to create a target platform that will be used when developing ECR plugins.
 To create the ECR target platform: